exoeconomy/ExO-Tool-Kit/MTP-Tool/README.md

-# Gazelles Growth Institute - ExO Tools MTP form
+# Gazelles Growth Institute - ExO MTP Tool
 Form created/curated for Gazelles Growth Institute by Ann and Gary Ralston, ralstonconsulting.com

 ## Thanks to our contributors: